PaRr0tBoY/Awesome-Vivaldi/README.md

 </body>
 ```

+3. Advanced Reading

-3. Or else you can patch vivaldi with batch scripts.
+   a. you can patch vivaldi with batch scripts.
 To learn more check [Patching Vivaldi with batch scripts](https://forum.vivaldi.net/topic/10592/patching-vivaldi-with-batch-scripts/21?page=2)

+   b.
+To learn more about js modification for Vivaldi check [Modding Vivaldi | Vivaldi Forum](https://forum.vivaldi.net/topic/10549/modding-vivaldi?page=1)

+   c.
+To learn more about css modification for Vivaldi by yourself check [Inspecting the Vivaldi UI with DevTools | Vivaldi Forum](https://forum.vivaldi.net/topic/16684/inspecting-the-vivaldi-ui-with-devtools?page=1)

 4. If you're on macOS see [macOS_Patch_Scripts | upviv](https://github.com/PaRr0tBoY/Vivaldi-Mods/blob/8a1e9f8a63f195f67f27ab2e5b86c4aff0081096/macOS_Patch_Scripts/upviv) as a reference

 # Community JS Mods and CSS Included in this modpack